-Lunchtime and After Work Fitness Classes: Civic Center, 1 South Van Ness, SFGH and the Airport
+Lunch Break and After Work Fitness Classes: Civic Center, 1 South Van Ness, SFGH and the Airport

-Employees can participate in a variety of free and low-cost movement classes offered by the Health Service System and some departments.
+Employees can participate in a variety of free and low-cost movement classes offered by the Health Service System and other City departments.
 Current classes include yoga, Qigong, Zumba, bellydance and more.